 Both the City of Littleton and South Suburban Parks and Recreation require that, outside of designated off-leash parks, pets must be on a leash at all times.
 Both park rules and city ordinances specify that the leash cannot be more than six feet long.
 Retractable leashes are not allowed anywhere in the city, including the High Line Canal, Lee Gulch Trail, and the Mary Carter Greenway/South Platte Park area.

-The keeping of farm animals in Littleton is regulated by the city's zoning division.
+The keeping of farm animals in Littleton is regulated by the city's Community Department (Planning and Zoning) division.

 Chickens only; no roosters allowed